dweathe/Module-1-Challenge/README.md

 # Kickstarting with Excel

 ## Overview of Project
-The purpose of the project is to help Louise determine how to create a crowdsourcing campaign to fund her new play, Fever.
+The project overview is to help a beginning playwrite determine how to create a crowdsourcing campaign to fund her new play, Fever.
 She has estimated a budget and she has turned to us, Excel Master users to help her set up the best campaign for her play.

 ### Purpose
+The purpose of our work is to provide data analytics that will support her budget.

 ## Analysis and Challenges